autostructure/docs/puppet/blogs/secure_windows_june.md

 The team at Autostructure has found that Puppet Enterprise is useful in the security space, as it can monitor, enforce, and report on baseline security configurations across your infrastructure.

 We have developed a module on the forge that hardens Windows Server 2012 and 2016 to Department of Defense (DOD) Security Technical Implementation Guide (STIG) specifications.
-This is an important part of NIST 800-53 compliance.
+This is an important part of NIST 800-53 compliance, which is a commonly used security standard in the government.
 Along our journey developing this module, we learned a lot about how to secure Windows with Puppet and are going to share our experience.

 ## Getting Started